ddd-crew/ddd-familiarity-assessment/README.md

 ### Tactical Design

-- Why Hexagonal Architecture is so popular within DDD?
+- Would you apply Hexagonal Architecture and DDD together.
+Why (or why not)?
 (Open text)

-- Is Layered Architecture compatible with DDD?
+- Would you apply Layered Architecture together.
+Why (or why not)?
+(Open text)
+- Would you rather use some other Architecture style?
+Why?
 (Open text)

 - Which patterns did you use?
 (Multiple choices)
   - [ ] Domain Service